Evaluating AGENTS.md: Are Repository-Level Context Files Helpful for Coding Agents?

 \paragraph{Environment Set-Up} For every PR and corresponding repository state, we set up an execution environment such that its test suite can be run, using a coding agent.
 Specifically, we ask the agent to produce a small script that i) sets up the execution environment, ii) runs the test suite and iii) stores the results as a machine-readable dictionary at the root of the repository.
 We only keep PRs where the resulting dictionary contains at least one passing test, which corresponds to $87\%$ of the filtered instances.

 \paragraph{Task Descriptions} Many of the smaller repositories we used to source \planbench{} do not enforce strict requirements on the quality of PR and issue descriptions.
 As a result, many issues are too imprecise and underspecified to solve the task in a testable manner (\eg in some cases, the PR body is empty).
 Further, some PRs implement new features, which would require detailed descriptions about expected behavior and interfaces.
 We therefore use a third LLM agent to produce a standardized and detailed task description $I$ based on the PR description, associated issues if available, and the original patch $X^{*}$.
 This standardized task description is divided into 6 sections: description, steps to reproduce, expected behavior, observed behavior, specification, and additional information.
-Importantly, we ask the agent not to leak the solution in the generated task description, and to provide precise specifications.
-We randomly sampled and inspected 10\% of the generated instances, and found that none of them leaked the solution.
+Importantly, we instruct the agent not to leak the solution in the generated task description, and to provide precise specifications.
+We inspected all generated instances, and found them to have high quality; none of them leaked the solution, whereas they showed sufficient specificity to correctly solve the given task.